mjafory/AND-102/unit_5/project/README.md

 ## Notes

-Challenges included handling asynchronous data retrieval and updating UI, designing responsive layouts, managing app navigation, and optimizing resource usage.
-Overcoming these required technical skills, problem-solving, and attention to detail for a robust app experience.
+Successfully navigating the complexities of asynchronous data retrieval, UI updates, responsive layout design, app navigation, and resource optimization were key challenges.
+Overcoming these hurdles demanded technical proficiency, adept problem-solving, and meticulous attention to detail to ensure a seamless and efficient app experience.

 ## License